keigoi/kmclib/artifact.md

 * edit-compile-run your own programs using the kmclib communication primitives
 * observe compile-time detection of communication errors

-Additionally, you can try some additional programs implemented with klmclib.
+Additionally, you can try some additional programs implemented with kmclib.

 ## Getting started